Oneo64/Starlattice/Technology/Weapons.md

 # Weapons
+## Types
+#### Plasmatic Handweapon
+A plasmatic rifle is a plasma-firing weapon that utilises a crystal core.
+They fire a bolt by releasing a burst of electricity into its core.
+The core, due to its mineral properties, converts the electrical charge into explosive plasma and emits it back out.

+Since this burst of explosive plasma has nowhere to go other than the barrel, a thick tube with a narrow interior, it shoots out of the barrel and becomes supercompressed due to the narrowness of the barrel.
+The supercompressed burst of plasma that comes out of the rifle is the bolt of plasma.

+In an attempt to cool down the weapon from heating, the rifle has a built-in cooling system, which is done by taking some nitrogen from the air, turning it into liquid nitrogen, and running it through the barrel.
+Because of this, the metal of a plasmatic rifle that hasn’t been fired in a while will feel very cold.

+#### Mounted Turrets
+Mounted turrets work the same way plasmatic handweapons work, except on a bigger scale.
+Additionally, to assist turret operators, almost every mounted turret has a targeting system installed, telling them where they should aim to get the best shot.
+These targeting systems take average speed and movement direction into account.

+#### Plasmatic Explosives
+A plasmatic explosive detonates by surging its crystal core with a ridiculous amount of electricity, making it release a lot of explosive plasma.
+The energy released cannot escape anywhere, so it bursts through the shell, causing an explosion.

-## Plasmatic Rifles
+## Plasmatic Handweapons
 #### KAG-MP-114 (KAG Fernuskaniy Panovka Model 114)
- - **Type:** Plasmatic Rifle
+ - **Type:** Plasmatic Handweapon
+ - **Core:** Mrokek
+ - **Rate of Fire:** 700 rpm
  - **Length:** ~70 centimeters
  - **Projectile:** Supercompressed plasma bolt
  - **Muzzle Velocity:** 330 m/s
  - **On impact:** Bolts explode in a small shower of sparks, burning whatever it touches.
  - **Effective Range:** ~500 meters

 A KAG-MP-114 is a plasmatic rifle manufactured in the Kagalarian Empire.

-This rifle fires a bolt by releasing a burst of electricity into a mrokek core.
-The core, due to its mineral properties, converts the electrical charge into explosive plasma and emits it back out.

-Since this burst of explosive plasma has nowhere to go other than the barrel, a thick tube with a narrow interior, it shoots out of the barrel and becomes supercompressed due to the narrowness of the barrel.
-The supercompressed burst of plasma that comes out of the rifle is the bolt of plasma.

-In an attempt to cool down the weapon from heating, the rifle has a built-in cooling system, which is done by taking some nitrogen from the air, turning it into liquid nitrogen, and running it through the barrel.
-Because of this, the metal of a plasmatic rifle that hasn’t been fired in a while will feel very cold.
+It uses a mrokek core.

 #### KAG-YP-P4 (KAG Yivniy Panovka Prototype 4)
- - **Type:** Plasmatic Rifle
+ - **Type:** Plasmatic Handweapon
+ - **Core:** Mrokek
  - **Length:** ~110 centimeters
  - **Projectile:** Thin plasma beam
  - **Muzzle Velocity:** 330 m/s
  - **Effective Range:** ~50 meters

-In the rifle, a continuous electrical current passes through a crystal core, creating high amounts of explosive plasma.
-The explosive plasma is pushed through a thin tube, shooting out like a deadly water cannon.
+A KAG-YP-P4 is a plasmatic rifle manufactured in the Kagalarian Empire.

+Instead of bolts, this rifle fires a beam of plasma by allowing a steady electrical current into its mrokek core.

 #### Queendom's Rifle 3 (uses phystine)
 placeholder